Rudolf Höss: Arrest, trial, and execution

-Höss's trial lasted from 11 to 29 March 1947 and he was sentenced to death by hanging on 2 April.
+Höss' trial lasted from 11 to 29 March 1947 and he was sentenced to death by hanging on 2 April.
 The sentence was carried out two weeks later on 16 April beside the crematorium of the former Auschwitz I concentration camp.
 Höss was hanged on a short-drop gallows constructed specifically for that purpose, at the location of the camp's Gestapo.
 The message on the board that marks the site reads:

 This is where the camp Gestapo was located.
 Prisoners suspected of involvement in the camp's underground resistance movement or of preparing to escape were interrogated here.
 Many prisoners died as a result of being beaten or tortured.
 The first commandant of Auschwitz, SS-Obersturmbannführer Rudolf Höss, who was tried and sentenced to death after the war by the Polish Supreme National Tribunal, was hanged here on 16 April 1947.

 Höss wrote his autobiography while awaiting execution; it was first published in a Polish translation in 1951 and then in the original German in 1956, edited by Martin Broszat.
 It later appeared in various English editions and consists of two parts, one about his own life and the second about other SS men with whom he had become acquainted, mainly Heinrich Himmler and Theodor Eicke, among several others.
 Höss blamed his subordinates and kapos, prisoner functionaries, for the mistreatment of prisoners.
 Höss claimed that he was unable to stop the abuse despite his best efforts.
 Höss also stated that he was never cruel and never mistreated any inmate.
 Höss blamed Hitler and Himmler for using their powers "wrongly and even criminally".
 He saw himself as "a cog in the wheel of the great extermination machine created by the Third Reich".

 After discussions with Höss during the Nuremberg trials at which he testified, the American military psychologist Gustave Gilbert wrote the following: